-- Medication Administration: this allows for further insight and analyses of which medications were administered within visits. - Negation Rationale: This will allow for analyses as to what medication orders are being placed and then subsequently cancelled on a regular basis in addition to why they are being cancelled. - Discharge Medications: This distinguishes which medications were prescribed for a patient to start/continue from the point of discharge and would minimize confusion with medications prescribed as an inpatient. - Medications Dispensed: This allows for differentiation of which ordered medications were actually dispensed (e.g., generic).
-This may be different from what was ordered or administered as it is the result of a pharmacy system responding to a medication order.
+- Medication Administration: This allows for further insight and analyses of which medications were administered within visits. - Negation Rationale: This will allow for analyses as to what medication orders are being placed and then subsequently cancelled on a regular basis in addition to why they are being cancelled.